University Writing Portfolio FAQs

 If you enter the submission site but do not complete the portfolio within 72 hours, the system will automatically log your submission as “incomplete.”
 You will get an error when you try to enter through that link again.
 This means you can wait until the next link opens, or you can clear your web browser’s history, cookies, and cache in order to get back into the project.

-If you realize you uploaded the wrong documents or otherwise messed up your submission, you are welcome to resubmit right away or in a later link posted to our website.
-If you did submit a complete portfolio, albeit with incorrect documents or information, email writing.program@wsu.edu so that we can delete your incorrect submission.
 If you try to resubmit immediately after submitting a complete portfolio, you will need to clear your web browser’s history, cookies, and cache in order to get back into the project.

-We do not recommend submitting more than one paper from the same course, but it is technically allowed.
+We do not recommend submitting more than one paper from the same course, but it is allowed.
 Specifically, your goal in putting together this portfolio is to demonstrate your abilities as a college writer, not as a writer for a specific course or within a certain genre.
 That being said, if you have two papers from one course that you are particularly proud of and you can explain that reasoning in your reflection within the submission site, then go for it.

 Although we discourage students from submitting group work, you may submit a group assignment as long as the portion you wrote is highlighted and your answers to the reflection questions are thorough and clearly related to the sections you indicated as your own.
 It must be clear to the reader which sections are attributed to you.